-In figure 5 a simplified diagram of the NBS frequency control system is shown.
+In figure 5 a simplified diagram of the NBS frequency control system5 is shown.
 The entire system depends upon the basic frequency reference shown in this diagram as the Cesium (Cs) Beam.
 This standard is used to calibrate the oscillators, dividers and clocks which generate the controlled frequency and the NBS time scales.

-Utilizing the horizontal synchronizing pulses from a local television station, the Fort Collins Master Clock is compared on a daily basis with the NBS Master Clock #8.5 Based on this comparison, the Fort Collins clock is maintained within one or two millionths of a second of its nominal value.
-All other clocks and time-code generators at the site are then compared with this master clock.
-Frequency corrections of the WWVB and WWVL quartz crystal oscillators are made based on their time, or phase comparison to this clock.
+Utilizing the line-10 horizontal synchronizing pulses from a local television station, the Fort Collins Master Clock is compared on a daily basis with the NBS Master Clock #8.6 All other clocks and time-code generators at the site are then compared with this master clock.
+Frequency corrections of the WWVB and WWVL quartz crystal oscillators are based on their time or phase relative to the master clock.

-The transmissions from WWV are controlled by three cesium standards located at that site.
-To insure accurate time transmission from WWV, the time-code generators are compared via coaxial cable with the corrected Fort Collins Master Clock.
+The transmissions from WWV are controlled by three cesium standards located at the site.
+To ensure accurate time transmission from WWV, the time-code generators are compared with the Fort Collins Master Clock several times each day.

-Control of the signals transmitted from WWVH is performed manually at present based upon signals from WWVB and WWVL which are received by LF and VLF phase-lock receivers.
-The oscillator controlling the transmitted frequencies and time signals is continuously compared with the LF and VLF signals.
-Adjustments are then made to the controlling oscillator manually which compensate for the characteristic drift of crystal oscillators.
-To assure that systematic errors do not enter into the system, the NBS time scale is compared with the transmitting station clocks by the use of a very precise portable clock.
-Measurements are made on a quarterly basis.
+Control of the signals transmitted from WWVH is based upon signals from WWVB and WWVL as received by phase-lock receivers.
+The oscillator controlling the transmitted frequencies and time signals is continuously compared with the received signals.
+Manual adjustments are then made to the controlling oscilla-